privacycg/CHIPS/README.md

 Supporting opt-in cookie partitioning while gradually moving the web off of globally-scoped third-party cookies will help ease the transition for browsers.

 There is also the issue of state proliferation.
-There are some third-party origins on the web today that are prevalent across many top-level contexts.
+There are some third-party origins on the web today that are prevalent across many partitions.
 If we partition the cookie jar by default and do not include a new upper bound on the size of each cookie jar partition, device storage limits will be exhausted more quickly.

-### Limit the number of cookies in a top-level context's partition
+### Limit the number of cookies in a partition

-One additional limitation user agents may also enforce is to limit the number of cookies in a top-level context's partition across all third-party domains as well.
+One additional limitation user agents may also enforce is to limit the number of cookies in a partition across all third-party domains as well.
-This limit would prevent a single top-level context's partition from taking up too much space in the cookie jar.
+This limit would prevent a single partition from taking up too much space in the cookie jar.

 We chose not to enforce a global per-partition limit is that it would open a side channel for a third party to learn if another, distinct third party set a cookie within the same top-level context.